atmorojo/poc-halal-meat-traceability/README.md

-# Archived: FastAPI-Blockchain — Proof-of-Concept Halal Meat Traceability
+# Archived: Proof-of-Concept Halal Meat Traceability

 > **This is a proof-of-concept, archived in favor of a Laravel rewrite.
 Code is preserved for reference only.**